MileHacker Logo

 • Avoid intrusive or disrespectful pictures of people or ceremonies.

-• Learn about cultural sites prior to visiting to understand photography policies.
+• Learn about cultural sites before you go to to understand photography policies.

 • Mission San Xavier del Bac permits photography for personal use, avoiding flash during services.